Skip to main content

 Worth knowing

-Guided tours are available in both French and English is you reserve in advance, and last around 40 minutes.
+Guided tours are available in both French and English if you reserve in advance, and last around 40 minutes.
 But you can also pick up a 'self-guided' tour which is available in French, English, German, Spanish and Italian.

 Visitor comments